Missouri man accused in Chinese wife’s death set for trial | Federal News Network

 COLUMBIA, Mo.
-(AP) — Jury selection was scheduled to begin Monday in the trial of a man charged with killing his Chinese wife two years ago and leaving her body at a Missouri park.
+(AP) — Jury selection began Monday in the trial of a man charged with killing his Chinese wife two years ago and leaving her body at a Missouri park.

 Joseph Elledge, of Columbia, is charged with first-degree murder in the death of 28-year-old Mengqi Ji.
 Elledge reported her missing on Oct.
 10, 2019, prompting numerous searches before her remains were found March 25 in a remote area of Rock Bridge State Park about 5 miles (8 kilometers) south of Columbia.